 Fax: (781) 304-5425

-When you have suffered a disabling injury or have been diagnosed with chronic illness, worrying about how to pay the bills and how to take care of your family should not be an added concern.
+When you have suffered a disabling injury or have been diagnosed with a chronic illness, worrying about paying the bills and taking care of your family should not be an added concern.
 Florida disability denial attorney Nick A. Ortiz is here to take on that burden for you.
 Call us today at (888) 321-8131 to learn your rights and get the help you need to appeal your disability denial.